 There’s no crystal ball that shows you exactly when high-risk customers buyers will abandon their respective buying journeys, enter the “Lost Customers” segment of your database, and, ultimately, affect your recurring revenue numbers.

-Having said that, you and your marketing team can greatly improve your churn prediction and prevention efforts by using advanced machine learning algorithms to:
+Having said that, you and your team can greatly improve your churn prediction and prevention efforts by using advanced machine learning algorithms to:

 - Analyze why you lose customers: from one-time buyers to long-term subscribers

 - Examine current customers’ behaviors to discern the likelihood of churn occurring

 - Assess which buyers’ customer lifetime value (CLV) scores are dropping over time

 - Employ personalized and individualized engagement activities to keep customers